hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 In this tutorial, we’ll go through setting up the necessary configuration with Facebook and explain how you can then use that to connect your players.

+<q>**Working in Unity?** If you're working in Unity, please see the [Unity Facebook SDK and GameSparks](/Tutorials/Game Engine Integrations/Unity Facebook SDK.md) tutorial for how to integrate the Unity Facebook SDK with GameSparks SDK and have your users authenticate using their Facebook account.</q>

 ## Setting up a Facebook Application

 *1.* Go to the [Facebook developer portal](https://developers.facebook.com/) and sign in (or sign up to Facebook first).